rich-murphey/project-staged-rfcs/rfcs/0001-shepherded-rfcs.md

 * **Step 1: Proposal** -- in this stage, you propose an area for exploration.
 Proposals are made by opening an issue on the lang-team repository with a fixed template.
-    * These issues are not a place for discussion and will be closed for comments.
+    * Since the internals forum is preferred for ongoing discussion, to avoid confusion the github issues will be closed for comments.
       The template will include a link to a thread on internals for discussion purposes.
     * The lang team periodically reviews all open proposals, looking for ideas that seem like a good candidate to go forward.